Real Singlet Scalar Benchmarks in the Multi-TeV Resonance Regime: Constraints

 This is a monotonically decreasing upper bound on $\sin\theta$ for large $m_2$.
+The narrow width constraint from Eq.~(\ref{eq:sin_narrow-width}) is shown as the shaded grey region in Fig.~\ref{fig:Max_sin}(b).
 The narrow width constraint is dominant over experimental limits for the HL-LHC when $m_2\gtrsim2.1$ TeV and for HL-LHC+FCCee and HL-LHC+ILC500 when $m_2\gtrsim5.7$~TeV.